ApayRus/keyboard-tutorial/tutorial/keyboard7.md

 export default Keyboard
 ```

 If you noticed `async/await` in the method `getKeyboardData` -- that is an alternative syntax for promises.
-This code is asynchronous, because reading of a file takes time and we should wait for result to move further through our scenario.
+This code is asynchronous, because reading a file takes time, and we should wait for result to move further through our scenario.

 Result:

 ![](./images/4q6JLOq.gif)

+We shared `currentLang` state between siblings `LangSwitcher` and `Keyboard` through their common ancestor `App`.

 With a few lines of code we achieved a big improvement of functionality.
-That is because we organized code well: in a modular way, with an intuitive props, methods, and structure.
+That is because we organized code well: in a modular way, with intuitive props, methods, and structure.